Last updated on August 18th, 2021 at 01:49 pm

 So let’s take a look at this old anti-vaccine myth of too many vaccines in light of a recently published, powerful study that provides more evidence that this particular myth doesn’t hold any water.

 This anti-vaccine myth may not be the #1 on the top 10 list of anti-vaccine nonsense, but it’s got to be in the top 3.
 It’s so pervasive that many parents who actually vaccinate their children delay vaccines because they think that, as a result of the increase in the number of vaccines recommended for children, their children might be harmed by it.

 Basically, this pseudoscientific belief states that all of these new and old vaccines inundate the presumably weak and pathetic immune system of children.
 Of course, once you overwhelm the baby’s immune system, it leads to a whole host of problems, including autism, autoimmune diseases, deaths, and whatever else that strikes the fancy of the anti-vaccine cargo cult science.
 Naturally, none of these claims are supported by, well, anything.

 Of course, that pseudoscience flows easily into another one (once you buy into one, you’ll buy into another) – vaccinated children are less healthy than unvaccinated children.
-You can assume that most of the evidence supporting this balderdash is based on anecdotes which are repeated over the internet and really bad science like phone surveys.
+You can assume that most of the evidence supporting this balderdash is based on anecdotes that are repeated over the internet and really bad science like phone surveys.

 Dr. Offit would never make that claim because injecting 10,000 vaccines is dangerous.
 It is not dangerous because of any of the vaccine’s ingredients, it’s because of the amount of water in that many vaccinations – that would be equivalent to 10 liters of water, which would kill anyone, including an adult, as a result of water intoxication.